Commercial Driver License Third Party Testing

 Third Party Administrator Qualifications

 Thank you for your interest in becoming a state-certified CDL Third Party Administrator.
-The Florida Department of Highway Safety and Motor Vehicles (DHSMV) requires all applicants to satisfy the following certification requirements to offer CDL skills tests.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) requires all applicants to satisfy the following certification requirements to offer CDL skills tests.

 The Third Party Administrator shall maintain a place of business in a permanent, regularly occupied building that is located within the state of Florida and meets all applicable safety and legal requirements of the federal, state, and local governments.
 A Third Party Administrator must provide proof of ownership of the facility or a current binding lease of the facility with a minimum one year term.